Harvard-IACS/2024-AC215/README.md

    Consistent and timely completion of assignments is imperative in this course.
 All course milestones must be submitted by 9:00 PM EST on the specified due dates.
 You can gain 1 extra late day for every 5 lecture attendances.
 You are allowed a maximum of two late days for any single assignment.
 For Group project milestones, at least one of the group member must have late days available.

-   Should you need to utilize late days, please inform the class helpline via email at [ac215.2024@gmail.com](mailto:ac215.2024@gmail.com) prior to the deadline.
-This ensures that the teaching team is aware of your situation and can account for it when grading.

    **Final Milestone / Midterms:** It's important to note that no extensions will be permitted for the final milestone / midterms, under any circumstances.
 Therefore, careful time management is strongly encouraged to ensure that you can meet this critical deadline.

 3. **Academic Honesty:**